tekknolagi/tekknolagi.github.com/_drafts/2020-09-04-compiling-a-lisp-4.md

 <hr style="width: 100px;" />
 <!-- Footnotes -->

-[^1]: There's a lot of dispute about what to call these two objects.
+[^1]: There's a long-running dispute about what to call these two objects.
 The
       original Lisp machine (the IBM 704) had a particular hardware layout that led to the creation of the names `car` and `cdr`.
 Nobody uses this hardware anymore, so the names are historical.
 Some people call them